odelevingne/google_maps_api_tutorial/README.md

 Objectives of exercise
 ----
-Familiarizing with a novel API and learning to transform it into a working Heroku app.
+Familiarizing with a novel API and learning to transform it into a working Heroku app while having a few good laughs.

 Technologies used
 ----